|English only||BIG > Download Algorithms >Ovuscule|

 Figure 10.
 Operations and settings to display and document the ovuscules recorded so far.

 Figure 11.
 Table showing the parameters of ovuscules from Figures 1 and 2.

 The location and size of a ovuscule is described by the three points p = (p1, p2), q = (q1, q1), and r = (r1, r1).
 As described here, this leads to a measure of energy E of the ovuscule.
 For convenience, the table also gives the length a of the semimajor axis and the length b of the semiminor axis, along with the tilt φ of the ellipse, in degrees.
 Those are the ten numbers recorded in the table of results, along with a numeric ID to label each ovuscule.
 The concordance of the table headings with the symbols of the paper is as follows:

 This tool is used to gracefully return to ImageJ.
 The leave tool is available during interaction and optimization as well.
 The <ESCAPE> key provides a convenient shortcut for this operation; for this to work, the image window must be frontmost.

-You'll be free to use this software for research purposes, but you must not transmit and distribute it without our consent.
-In addition, you undertake to include a citation or acknowledgment whenever you present or publish results that are based on it.
+You undertake to include a citation or acknowledgment whenever you present or publish results that are based on this program.
 EPFL makes no warranties of any kind on this software and shall in no event be liable for damages of any kind in connection with the use and exploitation of this technology.